LibreCAD/docs/guides/blocks.rst

 Blocks
 ======

 *Blocks* are a small reusable drawings of commonly used objects such as bolts, furniture, electronic components, title blocks, etc.  Inserted blocks, also called *inserts*, are composed of geometric shapes (lines, arcs, etc.) and can also include text and dimensions.
-When inserted into a drawing, a block is treated as a single entity with common attributes (layer and pen).
-Blocks can be inserted into the same drawing more than once with different locations, scale and rotation angle.

 ..
 Insert image example:

 The are two "dock widgets" for managing blocks.
 The :ref:`Block List Dock <widget-blockList> for managing blocks *within the current drawing*.
 The :ref:`Library Browser Dock <widget-libBrowser>` that shows the *collection of blocks available* and allows users to insert blocks into the current drawing.
 See :ref:`Dock Widgets <widgets>` in the **Reference** section for more details.
 LibreCAD includes several libraries of blocks that can be inserted into a drawing.

-Blocks can also be created and used within the current drawing or saved to a *user library*.
+When inserted into a drawing, a block is treated as a single entity.
+Blocks can be inserted from the **Block List** into the same drawing more than once with different locations, scale and rotation angle.
 Inserted blocks are all linked.
 Changes to one inserted block will be reflected in all instances of the block.

 Creating a Block